 - Call the display unit "Mall - Location 1".

 - On the Loop Policy page, select "Share of Loop".

 First, we will need to configure the Add Campaign Wizard.

-Then, we will book two campaigns, associating one with the primary share, and the other with the secondary share.
+Then, we will book two campaigns, associate one with the primary share, and the other with the secondary share.